Providing a Clear Path Through Your Course

 If your course is “online”, with only asynchronous elements, the rest of the module should just contain links to the resources, assignments, and other items mentioned in the Introduction page, as shown in the example below.
 Indentation can help indicate relationships between different materials in the module.
 And the order of the items in the module should correspond to the order in which you would like students to complete them.

-- Modules for remote, hybrid, or face-to-face courses
+- Modules for face-to-face or hybrid courses

 Have a Stable Wayfinder